EXCLUSIVE-Thermo emerges as frontrunner for Life Tech -sources

 By Greg Roumeliotis and Soyoung Kim

-NEW YORK, April 2 Thermo Fisher Scientific Inc is emerging as the lead contender in an auction for Life Technologies Corp, a genetic testing maker with a market value of more than $11 billion, three people familiar with the matter said this week.
+NEW YORK, April 2 Thermo Fisher Scientific Inc is emerging as the lead contender in an auction for Life Technologies Corp, a genetic testing maker that has a market value of more than $11 billion, three people familiar with the matter said.

-Thermo Fisher, the world's largest maker of laboratory equipment, is considering a bid of $65 to $70 per share for Life Tech and is interested in buying the entire company, two of the people said.
+Thermo Fisher, the world's largest maker of laboratory equipment, is considering a bid of between $65 and $70 per share for Life Tech and is interested in buying the entire company, two of the people said.

-It can squeeze more cost savings than buyout firms can and is expected to have a leg up on private equity bidders, which do not believe they can still achieve desired returns at that price range, the three people said.
-Thermo also has an advantage over rival trade buyers, which may not want all of Life Tech or have not been as aggressive in their pursuit of the company so far, the sources said.
+It is expected to have a leg up on private equity bidders because it can squeeze more cost savings than a buyout firm can.
+It also has an advantage rival trade buyers, which may not want all of Life Tech or have not been as aggressive in their pursuit of the company so far, the three sources said.

-Bids are due next week and it is still too early to tell the outcome of the auction, all three sources said, asking not to be named because the matter is confidential.
+Bids are due next week and it is still too early to tell the outcome of the auction, the sources said, asking not to be named because the matter is confidential.

-Shares of Life Tech rose 1.8 percent to close at $65.75 on Tuesday, giving the company a market value of $11.2 billion.
-Thermo Fisher, whose shares rose 4 percent to $78.56, had a market cap of roughly $28 billion.
+Shares of Life Tech rose 1.8 percent to $65.76 on Tuesday, giving the company a market value of $11.2 billion.
+Thermo Fisher, whose shares were up 3 percent at $77.85, had a market cap of nearly $28 billion.

-Carlsbad, California-based Life Tech, which has hired advisers to explore a sale, has also attracted interest from Danaher Corp, Roche Holdings AG and private equity firms, people familiar with the matter told Reuters previously.
+Carlsbad, California-based Life Tech, which hired advisers to explore a sale, also attracted interest from Danaher Corp , Roche Holdings AG and private equity firms, people familiar with the matter told Reuters previously.

-They said KKR & Co LP briefly teamed up with Hellman & Friedman LLC to pursue a deal but is not expected to bid anymore.
+KKR & Co LP briefly teamed up with Hellman & Friedman LLC to pursue a deal but is not expected to bid anymore, the people said.
 The position of Hellman & Friedman in the deal could not be learned.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan